Skip to content

 Fill any screw holes or seams with wood filler and sand again once dry.

-Then finish your tool box to match your style:
+Then finish your toolbox to match your style:

 Finishing Options: